-A Burnley school is celebrating after being chosen as only one of two in the country to pilot a project launched by the Ramblers Association.
+Burnley school chosen as only one of two in the country to pilot project to get people walking

 Sir John Thursby Community College was chosen by The Ramblers Association for the "Step Out and Step Up" project which aims to show the positive impact that walking can have on people's lives.

 The school was delighted to host an exhibition of the inspiring work created by year 10 students who were presented with certificates and awards by the Ramblers Association.

 Among the VIP guests to the exhibition were the Mayor of Burnley Coun.
 Charlie Briggs who said it was wonderful to celebrate young people being creative, working together as a team and producing artwork of amazing quality.